cheprasov/php-simple-profiler/README.md

 ### 1. How to add the profiler to you project for automatic analysis of code
 Note.
 You can use profiler tools like 'Stopwatch' and 'Counter' without this step.

-All you need is open your 'autoload' function, and use the profiler's function for loading class.
+You need to open your 'autoload' function, and use the profiler's function for loading class.

 ```php
 \SimpleProfiler\Profiler::includeFile($classPath);